7 Reasons Deck Cadets and Junior Engineers are Not Getting Jobs

 The recent financial crises have affected everyone in the maritime industry.
-Ship Jobs are scarce, though everyday you might hear in news that some top-notch company took in five new ships or increased its pool of employees.
-Strange it might seem to be, the fact remains that the gray clouds of unemployment are still not completely off the marine market place.
+Jobs are scarce, though every day you might hear in the news that some top-notch company took in five new ships or increased its pool of employees.
+Strange it might seem to be, the fact remains that the grey clouds of unemployment are still not completely off the marine market place.
 The top rank professionals will swim smoothly, as they have always; however, those at the bottom has and will have to bear the brunt.

 Sadly, these fresh graduates have started to succumb to the situation, and have even started considering shelling out the “asked price”.
 Result?
-Some have already received the much desired break, some are looking for sources to finance them, and some have fallen prey to fraud agents and shipping companies, who have taken the money and disappeared in thin air.
+Some have already received the much-desired break, some are looking for sources to finance them, and some have fallen prey to fraud agents and shipping companies, who have taken the money and disappeared into thin air.